 - Partial solar eclipse

-- Annual eclipse
+- Annular eclipse

 During a total solar eclipse the Moon completely covers the Sun.
 For this to happen, the Earth, Moon, and Sun have to be in a straight line.
 The Moon takes 27.3 days to orbit the Earth.
 So why isn't there a total solar eclipse every month?
 The Moon's orbit is on a tilt compared to the Earth's orbit of the Sun.
 It usually passes above or below the line between the Sun and the Earth.
 The times when all three objects line up, that's when we get a solar eclipse.